 Death

-While preparing to address the House of Representatives on February 21, 1848, Adams collapsed, having suffered a massive cerebral hemorrhage.
+after suffering a cerebral hemorrhage while speaking on the House floor.
 Two days later, on February 23, he died with his wife and son at his side in the Speaker's Room inside the Capitol Building in Washington, D.C.
 His last words were reported to have been, "This is the last of Earth.
 I am content."

 His interment was in the family burial ground at Quincy.
 After his wife's death, his son had him reinterred with his wife in a family crypt in the United First Parish Church across the street.
 His parents are also interred there and both tombs can be viewed.